eslint/eslint/docs/rules/comma-dangle.md

 - `"always"` - warn whenever a missing comma is detected.
 - `"always-multiline"` - warn if there is a missing trailing comma on arrays or objects that span multiple lines, and warns if there is a trailing comma present on single line arrays or objects.
+- `"only-multiline"` - warn whenever a trailing comma is detected on single line nodes.
 - `"never"` - warn whenever a trailing comma is detected.

 The default value of this option is `"never"`.